kpetersen/kpetersen.github.io/words/_posts/2012-4-7-no-excuses.markdown

 of helping them do this, almost as much fun as hanging out there this summer is going to be! :)

 1. My little brother Robby is ENGAGED!
 That's right, people -- I'm gettin' me a seeeeeester.
 I couldn't be happier for the two of them.
 Elizabeth is a wonderful girl, and she makes Robby so incredibly happy.
 I can't wait for all of the wedding fun.
 I remember when Robby called me about two years ago to tell me he'd started dating someone.
-The phone conversation went something like this (*NOTE: Robby's name has been changed to Robb until
+The phone conversation went something like this:
-Scott can fix the layout problem for setting up the conversation.
-That should be done sometime tonight, at which point I'll give my brother his full name back):

 Katie
 : "Hey, little brother, what's up?"